dirkweber/flattensvg.js/README.md

 Iclude it into the head of your page, after the css declarations.
 ## License

-flattensvg.js is is licensed under the terms of the MIT License, see the included MIT-LICENSE file.
+flattensvg.js is licensed under the terms of the MIT License, see the included MIT-LICENSE file.

 More infos and demos on www.eleqtriq.com